tue-mps-edu/asd-engd-project-2019-thermal-object-detection/docs/Functional_safety_analysis.md

 In order to have a clear understanding of the additional value of the thermal camera detection system in terms of functional safety, a risk analysis is made for possible risks and their severity levels.
 This analysis is done for the autonomous vehicle for the following cases: a.) both the thermal camera and RGB camera connected, and b.) standalone RGB camera connected to the car (RGB only).
 The assumption is made that the thermal camera is connected to the PC via a USB cable and the detection system is embedded in the ROS node of the PC (see image of the architecture above).

-The risk analysis which is made is based on the ASILs described in the functional safety standard ISO26262 ([link](https://www.iso.org/standard/68383.html)).
+The risk analysis which is made is based on the ASILs described in the functional safety standard [ISO26262](https://www.iso.org/standard/68383.html).
 The levels are based on severity (how much harm does the risk do to the driver or other traffic participants), exposure  (how often does the situation occur) and controllability (how capable is the driver to take over the control when a risk occurs).
-The figure below shows the ASILs in a table.
+Figure 2 shows the ASILs in a table.

 ![ASIL](doc_images/ASIL.png)